pirogram/pirogram-content/books/programming-with-python/032-dictionary/topics/010-mental-model-for-map.md

 --- |

+  ## More on Organizing Map-Like Information In a List
   While this was one way to organize grocery items in a list, this is not the only one.
 We can also take the approach of storing grocery items and their respective counts in two separate lists.
 For example:

 ---